What is a sacrocolpopexy procedure?

 Call your provider if you begin to feel symptoms of pelvic organ prolapse after surgery.
 In some cases, surgery isn’t successful and your provider may need to treat your condition in another way.

 When to Call the Doctor

-- She has foul-smelling vaginal drainage.
+- You have foul-smelling vaginal discharge.